anonaddy/anonaddy/README.md

 Please make sure to add mailer@anonaddy.me to your address book and check your spam folder.
 Make sure to mark emails from us as safe if they turn up in spam.

-Please also check that the sender's domain is not in the [disposable-email-domains](https://github.com/ivolo/disposable-email-domains) list mentioned above, as these are blocked.

 If an alias has been previously deleted and you try to send email to it, the emails will bounce with an error message - "554 5.7.1 Recipient address rejected: Access denied".

 Check that you have not deactivated the alias, custom domain or additional username.
 When any of these are deactivated, emails will be silently discarded, they will not bounce or return any error message.